-Curb Excess Prices in the System:

-In order to receive credit for price transparency tools, a state's tool had to be public-facing, searchable by specific procedure and hospital and show the negotiated rate paid by insurance plans/patients (not chargemaster rate).
-Alaska did not have a tool that met this criteria.
+Curb Excess Prices in the System: In order to receive credit for price transparency tools, a state's tool had to be public-facing, searchable by specific procedure and hospital and show the negotiated rate paid by insurance plans/patients (not chargemaster rate).
+Idaho did not have a tool that met this criteria.
+ID has none of the four policy elements measured for this category.